 The system development life cycle (SDLC) is basically a project management model that is used to effectively outline, design, develop, test, and eventually deploy an information system or software product.
 In other words, it defines the core stages that are important to develop a certain project from the idea or concept to the actual deployment and further maintenance.

 SDLC is a general methodology that covers different step-by-step processes needed to create a high-quality software product.
-The 7 major phases of the system development life cycle include:
+The 7 major phases of the system development life cycle include the following and are different from data management life cycle stages which are also crucial:

 - Planning & Feasibility Stage